Essomia/geojuji/docs/packages-manager.md

 :memo: For more detail, you check the [resume-env](../shell/bash/bin/resume-env) script file.

-:bulb: If you are interested, you can consult my lastest [environment checkup](../docs/_checkup-env.md).
-I generate it with: `resume-env doctor -- print > docs/_checkup-env.md`.
+:bulb: You also generate a checkup with `resume-env doctor -- print > docs/_checkup-env.md`.